NateEag/how-i-code/drafts/optimizing-websites.rst

 Optimizing Website Resource Consumption
 =======================================

+..
+TODO Generalize this advice to be about the value of replayable logs?
+Given a codebase that logs all inbound HTTP requests and black-box infrastructure running it (like an AMI), you can use the logs to get the list of unique URLs, establish a control set of unique requests and responses, then build a new, version-controlled infrastructure.
+Add nginx as a load balancer with the ngx_http_mirror_module and you could even run a control and experimental server against live prod data to see how the two compare, like a language-agnostic version of Ruby's Scientist library.

 When you want to cut down on a website's resource consumption, drive the process from production webserver logs.